v0.11.4

 Source package (default: hello.world):

-• Maven repository
+• The Maven repository

-• needed dependencies
+• The required dependencies

-• instruction to compile to Java 1.8
+• A directive to compile using Java 17"

 ./gradlew install